github/docs/content/github/getting-started-with-github/onboarding/getting-started-with-your-github-account.md

 For more information, see "[Verifying your email address](/github/getting-started-with-github/signing-up-for-github/verifying-your-email-address)."
 {% endif %}

+{% if currentVersion == 'free-pro-team@latest' or enterpriseServerVersions contains currentVersion %}
 ### Configuring two-factor authentication
 Two-factor authentication, or 2FA, is an extra layer of security used when logging into websites or apps.
 We strongly urge you to configure 2FA for the safety of your account.